polyaxon/polyaxon/site/docs/core/scheduling-strategies/queue-routing.md

 to generate the operations and will only compile and resolve operations that have a fully defined upstream dependency and resolved conditions and triggers.
 It will then start to queue operations on the requested queues up to the concurrency defined by the workflow.

-Once the operations are queued, Polyaxon will follow the routing process defined in the next section to route and schedule operation on the right namespace / cluster.
+Once the operations are queued, Polyaxon will follow the routing process defined in the next section to route and schedule operation on the right namespace/cluster.

 ## Routing